Therapy with Horses for Seattle and the Eastside

 Why Clients Choose Equine Therapy

-• Immediate experiential feedback
+• Immediate, real-world feedback

 FAQs